bbukshtab/website/README.md

 This is Readme file for this exesize.

-Removed some lines second time
+Removed some lines second added ...